Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Experiments

 \item The baseline condition (1 deterministic and 20 non-deterministic runs) \item The three "Perturbation 1" conditions involving (a) code, (b) math symbols, and (c) emojis (for a total of 3 deterministic and 60 non-deterministic runs) \item The "Perturbation 2" dialogue condition (1 deterministic and 20 non-deterministic runs) \item The "Perturbation 3" cat bias condition (1 deterministic and 20 non-deterministic runs)

 \end{itemize}

 Our dataset includes 504 full administrations of the scale, for a total of 21,168 individual model responses (and API calls.)
-Three files from the non-deterministic Perturbation 1b (math symbols) condition for Sonnet 3.7 resulted to be corrupted during the saving process; the remaining 501 administrations were successfully included in the raw data archive.
+Three files from the non-deterministic Perturbation 1b (math symbols) condition for Sonnet 3.7 turned out to be corrupted during the saving process; the remaining 501 administrations were successfully included in the raw data archive.

 Next, we cleaned and prepared our data for analysis using a custom \href{https://github.com/valen-research/probing-llm-preferences/tree/main/experiment2/code}{script}.
-This script extracted only the model's answer to each of the 42 questions and saved, for each of the 501 administrations, two files: a plain text file containing only the question responses, stripped of all numbers and symbols, to be stored for further qualitative analysis; and aJSON file containing only a list of numerical scores extracted from the text.
+This script extracted only the model's answer to each of the 42 questions and saved, for each of the 501 administrations, two files: a plain text file containing only the question responses, stripped of all numbers and symbols, to be stored for further qualitative analysis; and a JSON file containing only a list of numerical scores extracted from the text.

 The numbers were usually found at the beginning of the response (e.g., "1 - strongly agree, because...") but could also appear later in the sentence.
 If the script could not detect any number in the reply field, it recorded the value as "null".
 If a model repeated the same integer in different points of the sentence (e.g., "My answer is 4... yes, I mean 4"), the script accepted the score as 4.
 However, if the model gave two different numbers for the same question (e.g., "I think 2, but maybe I'm going with 5"), the response was considered ambiguous and marked as "null".
 If the script recorded more than one consecutive number (i.e. 404) the response was marked as "null".